 One of the simplest ways to determine whether your home is consuming too much energy is by calling a home service specialist to perform a home energy audit, also called a home energy assessment.
-Keep reading to learn all about home energy audits, including what they are and their benefits.
+Keep reading to learn all about home energy audits, including what they are and their key elements.

 What Is a Home Energy Audit?